 - 1.Bishop RJ, Jacobi WR.
 2003.
 Insects associated with black stain root disease centers in pinyon pine stands.
 Southwestern Entomologist 28(1):55–62.

 - 3.Goheen DJ.
 1976.
 Verticicladiella wagenerii on Pinus ponderosa: Epidemiology and inter-relationships with insects.
+PhD Dissertation.
 University of California.
+118 pp.

 - 6.Goheen DJ, Hansen EM.
 1978.
 Black stain root disease in Oregon and Washington.
 Plant Disease Reporter 62(12):1098–1102.

-- 8.Hansen EM, Goheen DJ, Hessburg PF, Witcosky JJ, Schowalter TD, Harrington TC, Cobb FW.
+- 8.Hansen EM, Goheen DJ, Hessburg PF, Witcosky JJ, Schowalter TD.
 1988.
 Ecology and management of black-stain root disease in Douglas-fir.
-In: Leptographium Root Diseases on Conifers, pp. 63–80.
+In: Leptographium Root Diseases on Conifers, eds Harrington TC, Cobb Jr FW, pp. 63–80.
 St. Paul, Minnesota, USA: APS Press.

 - 21.Hunt RS, Morrison DJ.
 1995.
 Black Stain Root Disease.
 Forest Pest Leaflet 67.
 Victoria, British Columbia, Canada: Natural Resources Canada, Canadian Forest Service, Pacific Forestry Centre.